treydock/puppet-module-apptainer/README.md

 Enabling Singularity removal will result in the following actions:

 * Remove /etc/singularity
-* Remove /usr/local/sbin/singularity-mconfig.sh
-* Remove /opt/singularity
-* Remove /opt/singularity-3*
+* Remove /usr/bin/singularity and /bin/singularity if doing source install

 ## Reference